Home Why do Muhajirs want independent Muhajirstan?

 Conclusion

 After the separation of Bangladesh in 1971, the two-nation theory has more or less collapsed.
-Many Pakistanis inside, outside, and foreign thinkers believe that Pak is fast becoming a failed state and has turned the biggest headache for the world for its involvement in the world and Islamic terrorism.
+Many Pakistanis inside, outside, and foreign thinkers believe that Pakistan is fast becoming a failed state and has turned into the biggest headache for the world due to its involvement in world and Islamic terrorism.

-It stands only for serving the interests of major world powers or being used for battlegrounds for war against terrorism.
-There are growing demands for independent Baluchistan, Sindhudesh, and Pashtunistan along with Muhajirstan.
-MQM which represents the voice of six million Muhazirs in Pak demands nothing more independent Muhajirstan.
-Independent Muhajirstan is the only way to fulfill the long-awaited dreams of Mohajir people
+It stands only for serving the interests of major world powers or being used as a battleground for the war against terrorism.
+There are growing demands for independent Baluchistan, Sindhudesh, and Pashtunistan, along with Muhajirstan.
+MQM, which represents the voice of six million Muhajirs in Pak demands nothing more independent Muhajirstan.
+Independent Muhajirstan is the only way to fulfill the long-awaited dreams of the Mohajir people

 Leave a Reply